Want to Stay Motivated? Team Spirit Keeps You Running Your Best

 Running is an individual sport.
 It is the physical act of moving your feet in a fast, rhythmic motion to propel yourself forward at a greater speed than if you were walking or jogging.
 It is up to you to put on your running gear, go outside, and run.
 You run for yourself.
 You fight your own inertia.
 You push your limits.

-Several half-marathons and many years of running experience have taught me something else that is just as important: it takes a village to raise a runner.
+Several half-marathons and many years of running experience have taught me something else that is just as important: you need support from others to reach your training goals, because it takes a village to raise a runner.
 Running is actually a team sport.
 And I am not only talking about a team to train with.
 There’s more to it than that.

 What makes you lace up your shoes and run?
 You need motivation.
 My motivation comes from all the runners that started like me and then went on to make it to the top.
 Anna and Lisa, the Hahner twins, are my role models.
 I can identify with them, and they have demonstrated that you can make it if you keep working at it.
 I will never race at the Olympics, but I admire faster runners.
 I will never run with the Hahner twins, but they motivate me to train a little harder every time.